nishant8BITS/band-project/readme.md

 - An about page
 - A music page
 - Created contact form and validation
-- show/dates page
+- Show/dates page

-### Features Left to Implement

-- Add a facts section to the homepage
+- Facts section added

+### Todo

+-Unit testing

 ## What technology are we using